-This a series of short guides to Transylvania for the first-time visitor.
-They were written by people who have learned from their own mistakes – the more typical scenario – or those, in rare cases, who were born both knowledgeable and wise.
+Before your first visit to Transylvania, take a look at our short series written by travelers who have learned from their own mistakes – the more typical scenario – or those, in rare cases, who were born both knowledgeable and wise.
 The guides will lead you to the best places, help you avoid the worst ones (of course, there is no such place in Transylvania) and sometimes trick you into doing something altogether very stupid – just to keep you on your toes.

 The region known as Transylvania – Latin for “beyond the woods”(or Erdély [ˈɛrdeːj], in their parlance) – is the central part of Romania surrounded by the Carpathian mountains.
 If you have read the previous sentence attentively, you already have the knowledge to avoid a very common mistake: calling any ethnic Hungarian living in Romania a Transylvanian.
 Odd?
 No. Look at the map above: the central orange part is Transylvania, while the pinkish areas (from top to bottom) are Máramaros (Romanian: Maramureș) Kőrösvidék (Crișana) and Bánság (Banat).
 If you were to call the people in the three pinkish areas Transylvanians, they may not show any outward sign of it, but rest assured they will be either offended outright or deservedly consider you one of the unwashed masses.